-Kate Devitt*1, Tristan Perez 2 Debra Polson3 Tamara Pearce4 Ryan Quagliata5 Wade Taylor6 Jenine Beekhuyzen7 David Thornby8
+Kate Devitt*1, Tristan Perez 1 Debra Polson1 Tamara Pearce1 Ryan Quagliata1 Wade Taylor1 Jenine Beekhuyzen1 David Thornby2

-Our team has designed an interactive tool for cotton growers that allows them to explore the impact of individual priorities and strategy preferences (optimistic, pessimistic and risk calculated) on weed management decisions given uncertainty in temperature and rainfall.
+Our team has taken initial steps into the design of an interactive tool for cotton growers that allows them to explore the impact of individual priorities and strategy preferences (optimistic, pessimistic and risk related) on weed management decisions given uncertainty in temperature and rainfall.
 Our research tackles the challenge of engaging stakeholders in complex decision making in three ways: 1) recognizing individual cognitive priorities 2) visualising scientific weed management in an appealing mobile interface and 3) representing decision uncertainties and risk weighted against cognitive priorities.

-In specific, our tool communicates personalised barnyard grass weeding management strategies for pre-crop and in-crop cotton weeding decisions.
-We ranked a set of actions including applications of herbicides: glyphosate, paraquat (shielded and unshielded), group A, trifluralin, diuron, pendimethalin, s-metolachlor, fluometuron, glufosinate; and non-chemical methods such as soil disturbance at various times prior to planting (tickle vs. cultivate), at planting (sowing methods with and without substantial soil disturbance) and in crop (inter-row tillage).
-Each action was evaluated against personal priorities including: Effort, Health/safety, Cost, Sustainability and Yield
+Specifically, our tool communicates personalised barnyard grass weeding management strategies for pre-crop and in-crop cotton weeding decisions.
+We ranked a set of actions including applications of herbicides: glyphosate, paraquat (shielded and unshielded), group A, trifluralin, diuron, pendimethalin, s-metolachlor, fluometuron, glufosinate; and non-chemical methods such as soil disturbance at various times prior to planting, at planting and in crop.
+Each action was evaluated against personal priorities including: saving time/effort, health/safety, saving money, sustainability and effectiveness.

-Our interface provides individualized decision support and quantifies uncertainty about attributes relevant to decision-makers to optimise integrated weeding management.
-The proof of concept has been constructed for cotton integrated weed management decisions.
-But, the framework can be extended to any decision making context where user priorities and decision uncertainties need to be incorporated alongside scientific best-practice.
+The adoption of decision support in AgTech is improved when users can represent the objective benefits of recommended actions proportionately to their own needs and measures of success.
+Our interactive decision tool provides individualised decision support and quantifies uncertainty about attributes relevant to decision-makers to optimise integrated weeding management.
+The framework, however, can be extended to other decision making context where user priorities and decision uncertainties need to be incorporated alongside scientific best-practice.

 Philosophy is the study of what there is, what we can know, what we ought to be and what we ought to do.
 The philosophy of robots thus is the study of what robots are, how we can know what robots are and what robots ought to be and do.
 The philosophy of robots is relevant to the robot team (engineers, designers, programmers), regulators (e.g. government, lawyers, insurers), citizens and academics.
 Each group has different beliefs and understandings about robots, for example, citizens may consider robots in terms of trust and use, whereas academics may consider robots in terms of theory, hypotheticals and consequences.